-Did you know that last year online shoppers spent $4.45 billion on Thanksgiving & Black Friday?
+Did you know that online shoppers can spend up to $4.45 billion on Thanksgiving & Black Friday?
 Be wise and make the most of the time when your customers are ready and willing to spend more than usual.
 As you compete with other marketers to get your message through the noise, remember – this is more than just a spending frenzy.
 Thanksgiving is a great time to say thanks and secure a long lasting relationship with your subscribers!
-We offer you some ideas and practical tips on how to use the holidays to fuel your sales while bonding with your subscribers.
+We offer you some holiday email marketing ideas and practical tips on how to use the holidays to fuel your sales while bonding with your subscribers.

 Since old times Thanksgiving has been a day when we count our blessings.
 What are you and your business thankful for?
 This is the best time to tell your customers that you appreciate their loyalty and support.
 Saying thanks and showing some emotion can add a human feel to your business and help build long-lasting customer relationships.

 Emailing “thankyou” is definitely one of the best holiday email marketing ideas.
 Besides adding a personal touch, it is also a great sales booster.
 Furthermore, email offers a vast choice of marketing tools.